Tuli Area

 Plan Your Trip

 Visitors to the Tuli Area need to book beforehand, whether arriving as part of an organised tour or on a self-drive safari.
-There is a range of wildlife activities available over and above the usual game drives, including mountain bike, walking and horseback safaris.
-Underground hides at waterholes are popular with photographers.
-The wildlife in the area is generally well-habituated, with good populations of general game.
+There is a range of wildlife activities available over and above the usual game drives, including mountain bike, e-bike, walking trails (multiple day) and photographic safaris.
+Underground hides at waterholes are very popular with photographers.
+The wildlife in the area is very diverse generally well-habituated with good populations of plains game and the Central Tuli boasts the highest density of brown hyenas and leopards.
+The Limpopo River sections are a birdwatchers’ paradise with over 350 species of birds recorded in the area.
+The Limpopo River and its surrounding wetlands are home to numerous aquatic bird species.
+You might even be lucky enough to spot a Pel’s Fishing Owl which is a rare and iconic bird species found along this same river.
+Guests can stay at fully-catered lodges or trails camps depending on their budget.